 - The purpose and mission of the Collaborating States Initiative (CSI) is to work with states and school districts to help ensure that preschool to high school students are fully prepared—academically, socially, and emotionally—to succeed, now (in school) and in the future (in work and in life).

 Through the CSI we are actively partnering with states that want to develop policies or guidelines to support implementation of quality social and emotional learning (SEL).
-The work is supported by the Robert Wood Johnson Foundation and Pure Edge, Inc.
+The work is supported by the Robert Wood Johnson Foundation and Pure Edge, Inc. Download the Sept.
+5, 2017 request for applications to participate in the CSI.

 Forty states expressed interest in the CSI.
 They wanted guidance about how to do this work well and to be sure it is grounded in evidence-based practices.